Hard drives, also known as hard disk drives (HDDs) were a technology thought up by IBM- and they dominated the market for nearly 30 years.

 These systems were limited as to the amount of storage they allowed and were not considered user-friendly.
 In 1983, Apple introduced the ProFile external hard drive.
 This early representation of the external thumb and hard drives known today plugged into the back of Apple units.

-Apple’s failed to take off, and computer companies switched to an internal hard drive interface.
+Apple’s creation failed to take off, and computer companies switched to an internal hard drive interface.
 This technology was the primary hard disk drive technology used throughout the remaining 1980’s and the early 1990’s.

-Internal hard disk drives were revamped to increase storage space.
+Internal hard disk drives were later revamped to increase storage space.
 If a user needed more space, he or she would simply replace the internal drive in their computer with one that held more data.
 It wasn’t until 1994 that the external hard drive once again took center stage.

 1994 to Today